 Diabetic retinopathy is a potentially blinding complication of diabetes that damages the eye's retina.
 It effects half of all Americans diagnosed with diabetes.

-- Eat cold water fish (including mackerel, salmon, sardines) two to three times a week.
+- Eat cold water fish several times a week.

 - Increase fiber in your diet, and eat meals slowly.